colindean/dnsimple-inadyn-bridge/README.md

 Intention
 ---------

 This is intended to be a web service usable by anyone.

-It *should* be hosted over SSL so that API keys are encrypted in transit.
+`inadyn` does not have an option to send updates over SSL, so this app makes no provision to enable SSL. **API keys are thus sent in plaintext from your router to the bridge.** They are sent over SSL to DNSimple, but **are in plaintext from your router to this app because the client does not support SSL.** There, I said it and bolded it.

+Thus, you should trust this app very little.
+Use it at your own risk and host it only on systems whose owners you would trust having your domain API key for the domain in DNSimple that you use for dynamic hostnames!

 No user should ever give this app an API key for a domain that has a large amount of traffic.
 E.g., if a user wants to use home.example.com as their domain,